 Below are stocks I currently own in my personal portfolio, as well as the price I paid, the date I bought them, and their current value.
-This isn’t a selective group of winners: With the exception of my retirement accounts, this is all the stocks I own.
+This isn’t a selective group: With the exception of my retirement accounts, these are all the stocks I own.

 Be sure to subscribe to our newsletter so you don’t miss anything!

 Medicare health insurance provides financial relief for many seniors -- but enrolling is complicated.
 Here's what you need to know, as well as where to find help.